 “Your aesthetician should not stack more than two gentle chemical exfoliators during the same session,” Tomasso says.
-Double exfoliation with gentle chemical exfoliators or very lightly textured products is usually perfect for most skin types, but stacking chemical with physical exfoliation should be avoided.
+Double exfoliation with gentle chemical exfoliators or very lightly textured products is usually perfect for most skin types, but stacking chemical with physical exfoliation should always be avoided.
 “Adding any other exfoliating steps, such as microdermabrasion, is too aggressive and could lead to irritation and even hyperpigmentation in the worst case.”
-Your facialist should tell you what she’s doing, but if she doesn’t walk you through the steps, just ask.
+Your facialist should usually tell you what she’s doing, but if she doesn’t walk you through the steps, just ask.

 Your Skin May Actually Look Worse (At First)

 Extractions, even when preformed by a professional, can irritate the skin.
 Steaming beforehand may help ease the process, but you should also be sure to use antibacterial products on all of the areas your facialist addressed for the next few days after your service to protect against additional flare-ups.
 If you have a big event coming up, don’t schedule your facial in the days leading up to it.
 Plan to do it about a week out, as a really intensive facial will often leave you a little red or blotchy for a day or two before the glow kicks in.
 And that said, if there's lasting irritation, go see a dermatologist—a facial should never leave you with negative results.